What is Rural Marketing?

 • ITC’s e-Choupal connects farmers to markets, providing real-time information and creating better price opportunities.

-These examples illustrate how businesses align their strategies with the specific needs of rural markets.
+These examples demonstrate how businesses tailor their strategies to meet the unique needs of rural markets.

 Importance of Rural Marketing